puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 ### Builders

-We want users to know that they have the flexibility of using a Dockerfile to build actions when they need to, but we also want to provide convenient shortcuts where possible.
+We want users to know that they have the flexibility of using a Dockerfile to build images when they need to, but we also want to provide convenient shortcuts where possible.
 Builders allow us to abstract the notion of image construction so that it's easy to just dump some source code (Go, Python, etc.) in a directory and have it automatically work with our service.

-Our tooling, in particular the `relay integration new` command, should be able to prompt the user for the builder to use and set up sensible defaults for the new action.
+Our tooling, in particular the `relay integration new` command, should be able to prompt the user for the builder to use and set up sensible defaults for the new image.

 #### `DockerOverride`

-This builder creates an action by customizing another image.
+This builder creates an image by customizing another image.

 ```yaml
 # The image to inherit.
 Required.
 Either a string referencing an existing